 Sewage is comprised of both human and animal wastes.
-According to United Nations Environment Programme (UNEP), around 90% of sewage is released into fresh water bodies in the developing countries (United Nations Environment Programme 70).
+According to (UNEP), around 90% of sewage is released into freshwater bodies in the developing countries (United Nations Environment Programme 70).
 This pollutes the fresh water supply areas and hence renders the water unsafe for human consumption.
 This is a very high percentage and is deemed a health hazard.

 The other problem resulting from the sewage is the exposure of those residents to water-borne diseases like dysentery, diarrhea among others.
 The problems strain not only the family in terms of having to constantly seek medical care but also the government in having to provide the medicine and treatment to those individuals whose cannot afford to pay the medical fee.
 Statistics indicate that these some of these individuals even succumb to the water-borne diseases hence denting the family income or family dynamics (United Nations Environment Programme 71).

 Please type your essay title, choose your document type, enter your email and we send you essay samples